Short description

 10. Choose Configure NTP Client.

-11. Select Enabled, and change the following parameters:
+11. Select Enabled, and then change these parameters:

 For Type, enter NT5DS.